 - the gross wages in money

-- the compilation of the gross or net salary, for example the basic wage, guaranteed wage, performance-related pay, commission, overtime pay, benefits, bonuses and withdrawals from the career-break savings balance
+- the compilation of the gross or net salary, for example the basic wage, guaranteed wage, performance-related pay, commission, overtime pay, benefits, contributions and bonuses

 - the amounts withheld from the wages, such as the amounts withheld for pension contributions or trade association contributions, the employee's contribution for private use of the company car, wage tax/national insurance contributions, income-dependent contribution pursuant to the Health Care Insurance Act (Zvw) and attachment of wages

 - the hours worked by the employee pursuant to the employment contract